Recently added item(s)

 Supporting fat digestion (e.g. with lipase digestive enzymes), stress management (e.g. with magnesium,14 lemon balm,15 meditation16), and blood glucose levels (e.g. with chromium,17,18 daily exercise,19 time-restricted eating20), can consequently help to improve skin health, by working at a deeper level than standard skin lotions and potions.
 Indeed, a couple of small scale studies have found that a low glycemic load (GL) diet can help to alleviate acne vulgaris,21,22 and this is certainly what we find in practice, together with a reduced intake of dairy.23

 Reducing our carbohydrate intake may help to lower the level of androgens (masculinising sex hormones) circulating around the body.
 This may be beneficial for skin health since high levels of testosterone and its powerful cousin, dihydrotestosterone (DHT), are a common driver of acne vulgaris.
-24 We can further support androgen levels with saw palmetto,25,26 nettle,27 and the omega 6 derivative gamma-linolenic acid (GLA),28,29 which may slow the conversion of testosterone to DHT by inhibiting the enzyme, 5α reductase.
+24 We can further support androgen levels with saw palmetto,25,26 and nettle,27 which may slow the conversion of testosterone to DHT by inhibiting the enzyme, 5α reductase.

 Alcohol can also drive high androgen levels,30 so is best minimised for better skin health.
 There are other reasons too: